takelley1/linux-notes/STYLEGUIDE.md

+## SECTION HEADERS AT THE BEGINNING OF FILES LOOK LIKE THIS

 ---
 ## SECTION HEADERS ARE IN ALL CAPS AND HAVE TWO BLANK SPACES BETWEEN THEM AND THE END OF THE PREVIOUS SECTION